HughP/dnj-corpus/README.md

 Script: Can be written in Arabic or  Latin script.

+Script Note: There may be several orthgraphies from different dialects which would all qualify as BCP47: dnj-Latn.

 ### Latin Orthography History

 **Note**: It might be the case that there are multiple writing systems for the same languages, simultaneously.
 That is separate groups (socio-logical, or dialectical, or both) , are writing the same "language" in different ways at the same time.
+Not being a French speaker, the finer details of the evidence are not clear at the moment.

 Version | Date | Evolutionary steps | Mentor/Artist | Reference
 -------------|----|----|-------------|-------------